SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             text: MBLGTACC
           -
             type: text
             text: ' can be an enjoyable, exciting, and rewarding experience.
-Workshop sessions are the heart of the conference, bringing together students and higher ed pros from across the Midwest to learn and grow through the knowledge and experiences of their peers and mentors.'
+Breakout sessions are the heart of the conference, bringing together students and higher ed pros from across the Midwest to learn and grow through the knowledge and experiences of their peers and mentors.'
       -
         type: paragraph
         attrs: